elgatopanzon/whisker/README.md

 ## Running examples

-An example of Asteroids is included named `asteroids-example`.
+An example of Asteroids is included named `asteroids-example-v2`, and a deprecated one using the v1 ECS.

 ## License